More Snow Possible With Winter Weather Advisory For Hawaiʻi Summits

 on January 31, 2023

-Jennifer Michelle Showen, age 41, was reported missing in early July 2022 (Report #: 22-058621), and has not been seen or heard from since.
-She was last seen at her residence on Ina Street, in the Hawaiian Beaches subdivision in Pahoa.

-Over the course of these investigations, detectives with the Area I Criminal Investigation Section have conducted countless interviews, completed forensic analysis of cellphone and financial records, and followed up on numerous tips from the public.
-Although not confirmed, police do suspect foul play may be involved in each of these cases.
+Additionally, detectives from the department’s Office of Professional Standards responded and have opened a standard internal investigation into the circumstances surrounding the firearm discharge.

+“Incidents in law enforcement can go from 0 to 10 in a matter of seconds,” said Chief Benjamin Moszkowicz.
+“In this case, the officer was charged by several large aggressive animals and had less than three seconds to react and make a decision on how best to preserve his own life.
+That being said, any loss of life is tragic.
+We mourn the loss of the dog in this case, who ultimately, was a beloved family member,“ adds the Chief.

-Police ask anyone with information on any of these cases to please call the police department’s non-emergency number at (808) 935-3311, or Crime Stoppers at (808) 961-8300.
-They may also email tips and other information to unsolvedhomicides@hawaiicounty.gov.
+Police ask anyone with information regarding this incident to call the Police Department’s non-emergency line at (808) 935-3311 or contact Area II Criminal Investigation Section Detective Donovan Kohara at (808) 326-4646, ext.
+267, or via email Donovan.Kohara@hawaiicounty.gov.

+Vander-Elst’s sister, Alohilani Camelo, says they believe the shooting is a crime.
+“They’re labeling him as a vicious dog when he actually wasn’t,” Camelo told HNN.

 by Big Island Video News